How I Teach — Business

 Prof. Julia Belyavsky Bayuk helps incoming students discover their passion

 Editor’s note: First-year students, prospective students (and some of their parents) wonder and worry how they will handle the academic transition from high school to college.
 In a series of stories, UDaily speaks with University of Delaware professors who teach courses commonly taken by students during their first year on campus.
+The series includes professors who teach biology, writing, business, calculus, political science and sociology, and those stories can be read on the How I Teach website.
 In this story, Associate Professor Julia Belyavsky Bayuk explains how she teaches Basics of Business, an introductory course designed to help first-year students choose their path.

 Some degree programs leave little to the imagination, at least in terms of career forecasting.
 Elementary education?
 Your future likely involves lesson planning, recess and the occasional spelling bee.
 Print journalism?
 Prepare to write and edit stories.
 Culinary arts?
 Break out the pots and pans.